-Chip Poncy is the President and Co-Founder of the Financial Integrity Network, and is a Senior Advisor for the Foundation for Defense of Democracies’ Center on Economic and Financial Power.
+Chip Poncy is the global co-head of the K2 Intelligence Financial Integrity Network (K2-FIN) Financial Crimes Risk and Compliance practice, and is a senior advisor for the Foundation for Defense of Democracies’ Center on Economic and Financial Power.

-From 2002-2013, Mr. Poncy served as the inaugural Director of the Office of Strategic Policy for Terrorist Financing and Financial Crimes (OSP) and a Senior Advisor at the U.S. Department of the Treasury.
-As the Director of OSP from 2006-2013, Mr. Poncy led an office of strategic policy advisors in creating policies and initiatives to combat the full spectrum of illicit finance, including money laundering, terrorist financing, WMD proliferation financing, and kleptocracy flows.
-As a Senior Advisor from 2002-2006, Mr. Poncy assisted Treasury leadership in developing the U.S. Government’s post-9/11 strategy to combat terrorist financing.
+From 2002 to 2013, Chip served as the inaugural Director of the Office of Strategic Policy for Terrorist Financing and Financial Crimes (OSP) and a Senior Advisor at the U.S. Department of the Treasury.
+As the Director of OSP from 2006 to 2013, Chip led an office of strategic policy advisors in creating policies and initiatives to combat the full spectrum of illicit finance, including money laundering, terrorist financing, WMD proliferation financing, and kleptocracy flows.
+As a Senior Advisor from 2002 to 2006, he assisted Treasury leadership in developing the U.S. government’s post-9/11 strategy to combat terrorist financing.
 He also assisted senior leadership in creating and developing the Office of Terrorism and Financial Intelligence in the post-9/11 government reorganization.

-Mr. Poncy led the U.S. delegation to the Financial Action Task Force (FATF) from 2010-2013, co-chaired the policy working group of the FATF from 2007-2013, and managed U.S. participation in various G7, G8 and G20 illicit finance experts groups from 2008-2013.
+Chip led the U.S. delegation to the Financial Action Task Force (FATF) from 2010 to 2013, co-chaired the policy working group of the FATF from 2007-2013, and managed U.S. participation in various G7, G8 and G20 illicit finance experts groups from 2008-2013.
 Key accomplishments in these roles included assisting in the revision and adoption of the FATF’s global standards and assessment processes for future jurisdictional reviews under the FATF global network, and facilitating the integration of counter-illicit finance into the broader global financial reform agenda since 2008.

-Prior to launching FIN, Mr. Poncy served as HSBC's interim Head of Financial Crimes Compliance for Mexico and the Latin American region, assisting in the development and implementation of an enterprise-wide financial crimes compliance program adherent to global standards.
+Prior to launching FIN, Chip served as HSBC's interim head of financial crimes compliance for Mexico and the Latin American region, assisting in the development and implementation of an enterprise-wide financial crimes compliance program adherent to global standards.